-Consultant orthpaedic surgeons at Spire Regency Hospital perform knee replacement surgery for a range of reasons.
-Our highly skilled orthopaedic surgeons work in laminar flow theaters to reduce the risk of infection and our skilled physiotherapy team will have you up and about and ready for home in days.
+Consultant orthopaedic surgeons at Spire Regency Hospital perform knee replacement surgery for a range of reasons.
+Our highly skilled orthopaedic surgeons work in laminar flow theatres to reduce the risk of infection and our skilled physiotherapy team will have you up and about and ready for home in days.

 Our knees are vital to how we move, but the pressures we put on them in everyday life and the impact of certain diseases or an injury can mean they become painful, stiff or swollen.
 This can affect our mobility and prevent us from leading full lives.

 Your doctor may have suggested that you consider this procedure because you:

 Knee replacement surgery replaces the damaged or worn parts of the thigh and shin bones which form the knee joint.
 During the operation, the damaged or worn parts are replaced with metal and plastic parts that glide over each other smoothly.
 The average recovery time is about six months.

 If you decide to have your procedure with us, you will be looked after by an experienced multi-disciplinary care team.

 Our patients are at the heart of what we do and we want you to be in control of your care.
 To us, that means you can choose the consultant you want to see, and when you want.
 They'll be with you every step of the way.

 All of our consultants are of the highest calibre and benefit from working in our modern, well-equipped hospitals.